 - Difficulty with breastfeeding technique

 - A baby who has special needs due to illness or prematurity

 - Nursing twins or triplets.

 During your visit, the staff will take a history of the mother and baby, observe the baby during feeding, determine possible causes of difficulty, and offer options from which the mother can choose to help solve the problems she and her baby are experiencing.
-When a woman calls or comes to the clinic for information or help with breastfeeding concerns, the staff maintains contact with the family’s health care provider(s), relaying information on breastfeeding problems and progress.
+When a woman calls or comes to the clinic for information or help, the staff maintains contact with the family’s health care provider(s), relaying information on breastfeeding problems and progress.